 Citizens and emergency responders have grown to depend upon NJ 2-1-1 serving in this intermediary role.
 From August 25 - September 23, 2011, over 24,000 people visited our website, we responded to 4,148 disaster-related calls and participated in daily VOAD phone conferences.
 From October 25 - November 23, 2012, our website received close to 129,000 visitors.
 From October 27 - December 4, 2012, our call center responded to 14,501 calls for assistance.
 We continue to be a part of long-term recovery teams and now have staff in the field dedicated to assisting in recovery efforts.

 Following the devastation that resulted from seven hurricanes in 2005, Palm Beach County, Florida approached NJ 2-1-1 to back-up their 2-1-1 system during hurricane season (June - November).
 It was agreed that in an emergency, NJ 2-1-1 would handle call volume from Palm Beach and the four surrounding communities.
 Following Hurricane Wilma 4,000 calls were handled.
 In 2006, 2-1-1 handled call volume for 14 hours during Hurricane Ernesto.
 Our coverage enabled Florida's call center staff to concentrate on preparing themselves and their families for the storm.

 There are people struggling with personal challenges throughout our state every day and there are services designed to provide assistance.
 NJ 2-1-1 is the conduit that brings them together.
 Whether one is dealing with homelessness, food shortage, financial instability, unemployment, depression, addiction, etc. our call staff is available 24 hours a day, seven days a week, throughout the year.
-From July 1, 2014 - June 30, 2015 we responded to well over 205,000 callers and received even more web visitors.
+In 2017 NJ 2-1-1 responded to 458,134 requests for assistance.